gansel51/appear-online/README.md

 ## Use

-_This project has released a beta version but is still actively being improved._

 If installed from PyPi, use the command `appearonline --runtime X` where `X` is the number of minutes fir the program to run.
 This parameter is optional, and will default to 60 minutes if not specified.

-To quit the package, press the 'q' key on your keyboard.
+To quit the package, use the keyboard interrupt of `ctrl + c`.

 Like this project?
 [Show your support!](https://www.buymeacoffee.com/gansel51)
 ## License